Factory Audit Checklist

 What is a Factory Audit?

-A factory audit is a standardized process used by quality managers to determine if a supplier or vendor conforms with the required business standards in delivering high quality products and services.
-Performing regular factory audits involves the evaluation of a supplier’s Quality Management System (QMS), organization, production processes and compliance with safety measures.
+A factory audit is a standardized process designed to assess a supplier or vendor’s adherence to the required business standards and contractual obligations.
+This audit is done to consistently deliver high-quality products and services to customers.
+Performing regular factory audits means evaluating a supplier’s Quality Management System (QMS), organization, production processes, and compliance with safety measures.

 3 Key Elements to Assess When Conducting a Factory Audit